 This book is about the quest for order in a perplexing world.

-The book goes back to Pythagoras and comes forward to the contemporary Australian Frank Jackson; back to Mungo Woman and forward to Martha Nussbaum, by way of Simone Weil and Iris Murdoch.
-It is animated by two related questions: from where do we draw a sense of life’s purpose?
+Ideas to Save Your Life explores the wisdom of more than twenty eminent thinkers across history, from Pythagoras to the contemporary Australian philosopher Frank Jackson; from Mungo Woman to Martha Nussbaum, by way of Simone Weil and Iris Murdoch.
+It ranges widely across subjects to ask: from where do we draw a sense of life’s purpose?
 And how can philosophy make life better?
-It ranges widely across subjects—from solitude to community, language to order, experience to ecstasy, the idea of good to that of a good idea.

-McGirr’s approach is warm and inviting.
-Drawing on his many years of teaching philosophy to teenagers, he shares stories from his life and the lives of others.
+Michael McGirr’s approach is warm and personal.
 Ideas to Save Your Life is often funny, but it is always serious about the task of philosophy.
 It makes the impenetrable accessible, the indescribable palpable, and invites you to change how you see the world.

 ‘Michael McGirr is a bit of a twenty-first century alchemist with words: nothing is too deep to be made understandable, his aim is consolation and kindness always, and the result is often magic.’